Neutral Moresnet: Status

 The territory was governed by two royal commissioners, one from each neighbour.
 Eventually, these commissioners were commonly civil servants from the Belgian Verviers and the Prussian Eupen.
 The municipal administration was directed by a mayor appointed by the commissioners.

 The Napoleonic civil and penal codes, introduced during French rule, remained in force throughout the existence of Neutral Moresnet.
 However, since no law court existed in the neutral territory, Belgian and Prussian judges had to come in and decide cases based on the Napoleonic laws.
-Since there was no administrative court either, the mayor's decision could not be appealed.
+Since there was no administrative court either, the judge's decision could not be appealed.

 In 1859, Neutral Moresnet was granted a greater measure of self-administration by the installation of a municipal council of ten members.
 The council, as well as a welfare committee and a school committee, were appointed by the mayor and served an advisory function only.
 The people had no voting rights.

 Life in Neutral Moresnet was dominated by the Vieille Montagne mining company, which not only was the major employer but also operated residences, shops, a hospital and a bank.
 The mine attracted many workers from the neighboring countries, increasing the population from 256 in 1815 to 2,275 in 1858 and 4,668 in 1914.
 Most services, such as the mail, were shared between Belgium and Prussia (in a fashion similar to Andorra).
 There were five schools in the territory, and Prussian subjects could attend the schools in Prussian Moresnet.

 Living in the territory had several benefits.
 Among these were the low taxes (the national budget being fixed at 2,735 Belgian francs throughout most of its history), the absence of import tariffs from both neighbouring countries, and low prices compared to just across the border.
-A downside to their special status was the fact that people from Neutral Moresnet were considered to be stateless and were not allowed a military of their own.
+A downside to their special status was the fact that people from Neutral Moresnet were considered stateless and were not allowed a military of their own.

-Many immigrants settled in Moresnet so they would be exempt from military service, but in 1854 Belgium began to conscript its citizens who had relocated to Moresnet, and Prussia did likewise in 1874.
+Many immigrants settled in Moresnet so they would be exempt from military service; however, in 1854, Belgium began to conscript its citizens who had relocated to Moresnet, and Prussia did likewise in 1874.
 From then on, the exemption applied only to descendants of the original inhabitants.

 Currency

 Neutral Moresnet did not have its own currency.
 The French franc was legal tender.
 The currencies of Prussia (and then Germany, after 1871), Belgium and the Netherlands were also in circulation.
-In 1848 local currency began circulating, though these coins were not considered the official medium.
+In 1848, local currency began circulating, though these coins were not considered the official medium.